 Charges dropped against local massage parlor owner

-The local massage parlor owner accused of running a prostitution ring out of her business is a free woman.
+The local massage parlor owner accused of running a prostitution ring out of her business is a free woman while prosecutors seek more evidence.

 ALBUQUERQUE, N.M. – The local massage parlor owner accused of running a prostitution ring out of her business is a free woman.